 The Festival produces income for over 20 groups that rely on the celebration as their major source of annual fundraising.
 From upgraded computers to new sports uniforms, buses for field trip outings, repairs, new construction, after school music programs, and more, revenues ultimately reach out to impact the lives of others.
 Coming together in the name of fun, youths and mentors of all ages work alongside one another, decorate their booths and sell to patrons in their “fun” fundraising quest.

-Official Non-Profit Benefactors
+Official Non-Profit Benefactors for 2014

 The Berry Best Community Connection Booth